 Secret #3: Nourish Your Soul

-I have seen people with spiritual depression; they are off-kilter, searching for meaning, joy, and fulfillment.
+People with spiritual depression are off-kilter, searching for meaning, joy, and fulfillment.
 They may feel alienated and alone; they are uncomfortable with life and may not feel they belong.
 This leads to pain, deep pain.
 They are searching for a connection.

 DEEP SOUL NOURISHMENT